PILATES | MAT | BARRE

 Dress comfortably so that your movement is not restricted, but try not to wear clothing that is too loose fitting.
 It is important that the instructor be able to observe your body as you move.
 You will not need your shoes upon arrival, pilates exercises are done barefoot, or you can wear special toe socks, if you prefer.

-Pilates is an excellent and safe program for someone recovering from an injury and can be used in conjunction with Physical Therapy.
 Pilates is excellent and safe for someone in physical therapy.
 It is a system of body conditioning that is both gentle and athletic, known for its “feel good” and body transforming results.
-All classes are customized to meet our clients’ needs, we take extra care to ensure that our student’s individual health goals and concerns are addressed
+All classes are customized to meet our clients’ needs, we take extra care to ensure that our student’s individual health goals and concerns are addressed.

 It depends on the results you want to achieve and how quickly you would like to achieve them.
 Joe recommended clients do Pilates 4 times a week.
 We are aware that for most people this can be challenging, so we will work with you to identify the ideal number of classes per week that will help you achieve your health goals.
 Most of our clients Pilates 2-3 per week.
 Once a week is beneficial, but results will be slower unless you are also practicing at home.
 We recommend that clients practice pilates 4 times a week.